 Level II:

-A standard course for personnel who have limited direct experience, and are about to assume greater responsibility.
+Advanced courses designed for personnel who have limited experience and are about to assume greater responsibility.

-How the simulator is used during the course is dependent upon the course level and the practical model on which training is based.
-The course structure will comprise of mixture of simulator exercises together with detailed briefing and debriefing sessions and lectures on relevant subjects.
+The structure of the training course consists of a mixture of simulator exercises together with detailed briefing and debriefing sessions as well as lectures on relevant subjects.